irwanphan/agres-id-nextjs/backlog.md

 - [ok] fix: email is prefilled with the email of the user who is logged in, but checkout is failed with email not filled
 - [] Page for user to check order status based on Order ID
 - [ok] Calculate total with shipping cost
-- [] "Pickup di Gerai AGRES" option shows Pickup Point selection
+- [ok] "Pickup di Gerai AGRES" option shows Pickup Point selection
 - [] Show map for Pickup Point selection
 - [ok] fix: orders summary, product lines broken when product name is too long
 - [ok] Get province and city from database/json instead of using RajaOngkir API